The SQL

 This document sets out how to enable SQL tracing for any Oracle database (8i, 9i, 10g), how to format and interpret the trace files, and where to look next to resolve your performance issues.

-tracing in Oracle works, I have provided some PL/SQL code that
+explain how tracing in Oracle works, I have provided some

 as